Dean Cain: Political views

 Cain says that he voted for Bill Clinton in both the 1992 and 1996, as well as for Al Gore in 2000, the latter of which he later said he "regretted".
 He supported John McCain in 2008 and supported Rick Perry at the Republican primaries in 2012.
 In 2016, 2020, and 2024, he endorsed and voted for Donald Trump.

+Cain is an advocate for recognition of the Armenian genocide.
+He participated in the Armenian-American march on the 90th anniversary of the genocide.
+He is also an executive producer of Architects of Denial, a 2017 historical documentary on the effects of the genocide.
+In 2018, he was awarded Armenia's Order of Honor by President Serzh Sargsyan for his contributions on spreading awareness.

 In 2018, Cain was elected to the board of directors of the National Rifle Association of America.
 That same year, Cain said that he was once a registered Republican, but later became a registered independent, feeling that the Republican Party did not "fully represent his views".

 In 2025, Cain released a video indicating that he had joined Immigration and Customs Enforcement (ICE) and encouraging others to "join the agency as well".